AshitMilne/Planet-III/README.md

 # The Vision #
 Imagine a real-time, on-chain version of Palantir Foundry—without centralized orchestration—where trusted identities transact freely across community, corporate, and sovereign boundaries.
 Here, data flows without censorship, governed transparently by rules that align individual self-interest with the commons.
 We call this Intelligent Capital: sound information (like good money) moving at the speed of light.
 It may not be immediately obvious but this is the stuff that twentieth-century anarchist dreams were made of.
 It paves the way to reimagining civil and economic governance by fully integrating good-faith pluralism and opportunism into our global reality.

-##  Canon ##
+##  Regnum Dei ##
-Canonical frameworks are explained are explained in a set of four myth-models which explore core concepts:
+Canonical frameworks for consensus governance are explained are explained in a set of four myth-models which explore core concepts:

-- **Sine Qua Non**: What constitutes intelligence, how does one model it to determine priorities in a human-centric system
+- **Sine Qua Non**: What constitutes intelligence and in particular how do we supplement algorithmic (i.e. objective) logic with system of live intelligence (anima) without bias (animus).
+How does one model these ideas to determine priorities in a human-centric system for transactional activity.
 - **E Pluribus Unum**:  What constitutes a token denoting value in an intelligent system
 - **Dial Square**: The sundial is rendered a unique signal in time and space with which to work reality and manufacture comfort to an subjective but legitimate degree.
 Three components embody an identity.
 I call mine *Semper Idem* (semantic perimeter of identity embodied) - an instance of object type Dial Square.
   - <u>Stone Rose</u>: an assembled identity stack or mound (tal/tel/tev) of attributes, behaviours, habits and attitudes which are interlock to express conscious flowering of personality, as well as creative expression.